iZettle/api-documentation/pusher-api/tutorials/delete-webhook-event-subscriptions.md

 ## Step 2: Delete a webhook event subscription

 1. Send a `DELETE` request to create event subscriptions.
-In the request, `subscriptionsUuid` is the version 1 UUID that you generated in [Step 1: Generate a version 1 UUID](#step-1-generate-a-version-1-uuid).
+In the request, `subscriptionsUuid` is the version 1 UUID that you retrieved in [Step 1: Retrieve the subscription UUID](#step-1-retrieve-the-subscription-uuid).

     ```
     DELETE /organizations/{organizationUuid}/{subscriptionsUuid}